Free tai chi for Matariki, Fri 10 July 2026, Manurewa

 Where: Auckland Botanic Gardens (in the Friends Building), 102 Hill Road, The Gardens, Auckland 2105

-Parking: Plenty of free parking is available in the main car park at the Auckland Botanic Gardens.
-The Friends Building is a house located next to the main carpark (on the Western side of the car park).
+Parking: Plenty of free parking is available in the main (No.1) car park at the Auckland Botanic Gardens.
+The Friends Building is an indoor venue, which is located on the Western side of the main carpark.

 What to wear: Comfortable, loose clothing that is easy to move in and flat-soled shoes.
 Please bring a jersey or hoodie to keep warm, as we will be sitting still for some of the time (chairs will be provided for this).
 If you want to explore the gardens after the retreat, please also bring an outdoor jacket.